Car Misfires While Driving + Check Engine Light

 1. Worn spark plugs or weak ignition coils

-This is one of the most common real-world reasons.
-A weak spark may not show up much at idle, but once the engine is under load, the misfire becomes much easier to feel.
+This is one of the most common causes.
+A weak spark may feel almost normal at idle, but becomes much easier to notice once the engine is under load.

 2. Vacuum leak or lean condition

-Extra air entering the engine can upset the air-fuel mixture and make the engine misfire, hesitate, or run weak under load.
+Extra air entering the engine can upset the air-fuel mixture and cause misfires, especially under load.
 Lean-related codes like P0171 and P0174 often show up in this kind of situation.

 3. Fuel delivery problem

-Low fuel pressure, dirty injectors, or a weak fuel pump can make one or more cylinders misfire, especially during acceleration, highway merging, or uphill driving.
+Low fuel pressure, dirty injectors, or a weak fuel pump can cause misfires, especially when the engine needs more fuel under load.

 4. MAF sensor or airflow issue

-If airflow data is wrong, the engine may get the wrong fuel mixture.
-That can cause hesitation, weak power, or a misfire that feels worse while driving than at idle.
+If airflow data is incorrect, the engine may receive the wrong fuel mixture.
+This often shows up as a misfire that becomes more noticeable under load.

 5. Low compression or mechanical problem

-Burned valves, timing issues, or internal engine wear can also cause a cylinder to misfire.
-These problems are less beginner-friendly, but they do happen.
+Burned valves, timing issues, or internal engine wear can also cause misfires, especially under load.

 6. Catalytic converter damage after ongoing misfires